Fourth-generation fighter: Supercruise

 Supercruise is the ability of a jet aircraft to cruise at supersonic speeds without using an afterburner.

 Maintaining supersonic speed without afterburner use saves large quantities of fuel, greatly increasing range and endurance, but the engine power available is limited and drag rises sharply in the transonic region, so drag-creating equipment such as external stores and their attachment points must be minimised, preferably with the use of internal storage.

-The Eurofighter Typhoon can cruise around Mach 1.2 without afterburner, with the maximum level speed without reheat is Mach 1.5.
+The Eurofighter Typhoon can cruise around Mach 1.2 without afterburner; its maximum level speed without reheat is Mach 1.5.
 An EF T1 DA (Development Aircraft trainer version) demonstrated supercruise (1.21 M) with 2 SRAAM, 4 MRAAM and drop tank (plus 1-tonne flight-test equipment, plus 700 kg more weight for the trainer version) during the Singapore evaluation.